 For elliptic equations in non-divergence form, the situation is more delicate.
-Oleinik \cite{Oleinik} proved the equivalence of regular boundary points with those of the Laplacian under $C^{3,\alpha}$ regularity of the coefficients.
-Herv\'e \cite{Herve} extended the result to the case of H\"older continuous coefficients, and Krylov \cite{Krylov67} further generalized it to Dini continuous coefficients.
-However, Miller \cite{Miller} constructed a counterexample demonstrating that this equivalence can fail even when the coefficients are uniformly continuous (see also \cite{Bauman84a, KY17}).
-Bauman \cite{Bauman85} established a Wiener-type criterion for non-divergence form equations with continuous coefficients, though her work did not resolve the question of whether regular boundary points for the operator coincide with those for the Laplacian.
+Oleinik \cite{Oleinik} proved the equivalence of regular boundary points with those for the Laplacian under the assumption that the coefficients are of class $C^{3,\alpha}$.
+Herv\'e \cite{Herve} extended this result to H\"older continuous coefficients, and Krylov \cite{Krylov67} further generalized it to Dini continuous coefficients.
+However, Miller \cite{Miller} constructed a counterexample showing that the equivalence may fail even for uniformly continuous coefficients; see also \cite{Bauman84a, KY17}.
+Bauman \cite{Bauman85} established a Wiener-type criterion for non-divergence form equations with continuous coefficients, although her result did not settle whether the regular boundary points for the operator coincide with those for the Laplacian.
 Recently, the present authors resolved this question by proving the equivalence under the assumption that the leading coefficients have Dini mean oscillation; see \cite{DKK25a, DKK25b}.

-Compared to the extensive studies on divergence and non-divergence form equations, the literature on the Dirichlet problem for equations in double divergence form is relatively limited.
-Nonetheless, several notable contributions exist; see, for example, \cite{Sjogren73, Bauman84b, FS84, MMcO2007, EM2017}.
-In \cite{Sjogren73}, Sj\"ogren studied the Dirichlet problem \eqref{eq_dirichlet} assuming that the coefficients are locally H\"older continuous and the domain $\Omega$ is a bounded $C^{1,\alpha}$ domain.
-This work was later extended in \cite{Sjogren75}, where he considered Dini continuous leading coefficients and locally bounded lower-order coefficients, while assuming that $\Omega$ to be of class $C^2$.
-Additionally, Sj\"ogren showed in \cite{Sjogren73} that weak solutions of $L^* u=0$ are locally H\"older continuous when the coefficients are locally H\"older continuous, and that such solutions are continuous when the leading coefficients are Dini continuous.
-More recently, it was established in \cite{DK17, DEK18} that weak solutions of $L^*u=0$ are continuous under the weaker condition that the leading coefficients have Dini mean oscillation.
+Compared with the extensive literature on divergence form and non-divergence form equations, the Dirichlet problem for equations in double divergence form has received relatively limited attention.
+Nevertheless, several notable contributions exist; see, for example, \cite{Sjogren73, Bauman84b, FS84, MMcO2007, EM2017}.

+In \cite{Sjogren73}, Sj\"ogren studied the Dirichlet problem \eqref{eq_dirichlet} under the assumptions that the coefficients are locally H\"older continuous and that $\Omega$ is a bounded $C^{1,\alpha}$ domain.
+This work was later extended in \cite{Sjogren75}, where he treated Dini continuous leading coefficients and locally bounded lower-order coefficients, assuming that $\Omega$ is of class $C^2$.
+In addition, Sj\"ogren proved in \cite{Sjogren73} that weak solutions of $L^*u=0$ are locally H\"older continuous when the coefficients are locally H\"older continuous, and are continuous when the leading coefficients are Dini continuous.

-To the best of our knowledge, the present work is the first to address the Dirichlet problem \eqref{eq_dirichlet} in the level of generality considered here.
+More recently, it was shown in \cite{DK17, DEK18} that weak solutions of $L^*u=0$ are continuous under the weaker assumption that the leading coefficients have Dini mean oscillation.